coolguazitech/tetris_battle/README.md

 # Tetris Battle Online
-### Have fun with opponents online on Tetirs battle!
+### Have fun with opponents online on Tetirs Battle Online!